This is the ultimate guide to a House Deposit when buying in Queensland.

 Wait, what does a guarantor do again?

-A guarantor instead secures your mortgage with their property.
-So if the buyer can’t pay back their loan, it will fall onto the guarantor and not the lender.
+A guarantor secures your mortgage with their property.
+So if you can’t repay your loan, it will fall onto the guarantor, not the lender.
+The only downfall is that a guarantor takes on a lot of responsibility, which can also put them at risk.

 Does a deposit for building a house differ from buying one?

-The deposit still works in the same way, and the minimum deposit between 5 to 8% is still required.
-You’ll need to work out the cost of the land and the build so that you can budget accordingly and take out the right size loan.
+However, the deposit still works in the same way, and a minimum deposit between 5 to 8% is required.
+You’ll need to work out the cost of the land and the build to budget accordingly and take out the right size loan.

-It is best not to solely rely on this and consider it as more of a bonus.
+It is best not to rely solely on this and consider it as more of a bonus.
 Why?
-Because depending on the type of property that you’re buying or building, the grant will be paid at different times.
+Because the grant will be paid at different times, depending on the type of property that you’re buying or building.
+So it might not be in your account in time to use as a deposit.

-- Australia citizen or permanent resident, or applying with someone who is
+- Australian citizen or permanent resident, or applying with someone who is.

 - Must be buying your first home